 Imagine a tent.
 The supporting guy wires are equal in length and tension, the center pole is upright without effort, the tent is balanced and firm.
 When tension is unevenly distributed, the tent leans and the center pole twists, yielding to gravity thus losing strength and balance.
-Our bodies are similar and more complex, because we are in a constant state of movement and there is a multifibrous network of connective tissue flowing everywhere in the system.
+Our bodies are similar and more complex, because we are in a constant state of movement and there is a multifibrous network of connective tissue flowing everywhere in the body's system.

 As a result of stress, injury, habitual posture, and trauma, the fascia chronically shortens, constricting muscles, organs, nerves and blood vessels.
-This causes disorganized patterns in the body.
-When the fascia is released and the body is aligned with gravity, magic happens in terms of healing and feeling whole.
+This causes disorganized strain patterns in the body.
+When the fascia is released and the body aligns with gravity, magic happens in terms of healing and feeling whole.
 It is much easier to be upright.
 We feel better and move better.
 And begin to see the world more clearly.

 Video of fascia:

 The initial process of Structural Integration is referred to as the ten series.
 Or the Recipe, as Dr. Rolf called it.
 Post recipe work may continue at a schedule that suits your needs.
 And can facilitate deeper change over time.

 Dr. Rolf said "When the body gets working appropriately, the force of gravity can flow through.
 Then, spontaneously, the body heals itself."

 Here, the more superficial layers of the front, back and midline of the body are addressed.
 Although the intention is superficial, the work penetrates deep into the body and creates space, preparing for deeper layers to expand into.
 People notice dramatic changes even with the first session.

 In these sessions, deeper layers are addressed to re-organize the body so that the head, neck, rib cage, pelvis, legs, and feet relate and balance with each other in the gravity field.
 The practitioner is much like an engineer in knowing how to work with the architecture of the body.